Oasixer/ShopifyChallenge2021/README.md

 - [x] basic unit tests
 - [ ] integration tests, and decent unit test coverage
+- [ ] add docker-compose including an image for a local db so that shopify team can run the app w/o needing to create local postgres instance

 ## Run app locally
 * TODO: Once docker-compose is working for local development / testing, put command here